heitorsf/MNPyNotebook/README.md

 ## Using the tool

-Once in the Jupyter Notebook, please enter the folder "Notebook_run" and run the script (**DECM_HSF_LAE_CBEB2020.ipynb**).
+Once in the Jupyter Notebook, please enter the folder "Notebook_run" and run the script (**MNPyNotebook.ipynb**).
 You will observe the outputs after clicking the "Run interact" buttons.
 You can modify the values of the widgets to observe other scenarios interesting for you.

-## An application example

-For an example of the study with the tool, please follow the steps in the script (**DECM_HSF_LAE_CBEB2020.ipynb**) along with the scientific communication submited to the XXVII Brazilian Congress in Biomedical Engineering - CBEB 2020 (**DECM_HSF_LAE_CBEB2020.pdf**).

 ## Usability survey
 To finish your experience with the tool, if it is comfortable for you, please take a short test and answer the survey to help us understanding the usability of the interactive tool developed: https://docs.google.com/forms/d/e/1FAIpQLSewYiuRmT3B4MQd9LP9WRLqW_YjXODcE8oNQ5yBcn8wdMK2Ag/viewform